cbrais/risd/README.md

-# *risd*
+# risd
 R Package: Climate Data from ISD (NOAA) Stations, Adding on 'rnoaa' Package

-Functions to help in download and use of climate data from the National Oceanic and Atmospheric Administration (NOAA)'s Integrated Surface Database (ISD; https://www.ncei.noaa.gov/products/land-based-station/integrated-surface-database), building on package 'rnoaa' (https://github.com/ropensci/rnoaa).
+'risd' contains functions to help in the download and use of climate data from the Integrated Surface Database (ISD), which is managed by NOAA (National Oceanic and Atmospheric Administration).
+For more information on the ISD, see https://www.ncei.noaa.gov/products/land-based-station/integrated-surface-database. 'risd' builds on the package 'rnoaa' (https://github.com/ropensci/rnoaa), which connects to various NOAA data sources.

 ## Function List
 `celcius()`                                  Fahrenheit to Celsius temperature conversion

 `fahrenheit()`                            Celsius to Fahrenheit temperature conversion

-`getStationData_all()`            Data retrieval from NOAA's Integrated Surface Database (ISD) for multiple stations
+`getStationData_all()`            Data retrieval from NOAA's Integrated Surface Database (ISD) for multiple stations over a year range

-`getStationData_single()`      Data retrieval from NOAA's Integrated Surface Database (ISD) for single station
+`getStationData_single()`      Data retrieval from NOAA's Integrated Surface Database (ISD) for single station over a year range

 `getStationInfo()`                    Station information from NOAA's Integrated Surface Database (ISD)